Formulas | Formula library

 • the team member's employment basis (using the value of the fHCM2__Basic__c field) is Regular

-For any other scenario the formula returns False.
+For any other scenario, the formula returns False.

 Copy